Kidney Ureter And Suprarenal Gland Question And Answers

 • They are endocrine glands present on the upper pole of the kidney enclosed by renal fascia

-• Location: Lies in the epigastric region, anterosuperior to the upper part of the kidney, in front of crus of the diaphragm
+• Location: Lies in the epigastric region, anterosuperior to the upper part of the kidney, in front of the crus of the diaphragm

 Suprarenal Glands Shape:

-• Right suprarenal gland: Pyramidal in shape
+• Right Suprarenal Gland: Pyramidal in shape

-• Left suprarenal gland: Semilunar in shape
+• Left Suprarenal Gland: Semilunar in shape

 Suprarenal Glands Size: